Chernobyl fans not happy with one 'flaw' on the show

 Everything from its script, costume, set precision and acting have been praised, while viewers are glued to the bleak five-part mini series as they struggle to comprehend the events actually happened.

-Chernobyl, which is available to stream on Foxtel, is based on the real-life events of the catastrophic nuclear disaster in northern Ukrainian SSR in 1986.
+Chernobyl, which is on Sky TV and streamed via Neon, is based on the real-life events of the catastrophic nuclear disaster in northern Ukrainian SSR in 1986.

 The series follows the fallout of the April 26 accident, the worst nuclear disaster in history, as physicist Valery Legasov (Jared Harris) works with the Soviet Union government that is desperately trying to hide the truth about the incident, which happened during a late-night safety test.